Written by Jeri Taylor, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 Directed by Jonathan Frakes

 Although originally aired in the spring of 1991, The Drumhead actually holds more relevance to current times than it did back then.
 There is a certain sense of timelessness with the ideas presented here, but it really resonated with me more now, twelve years later, than it did at the time of its original airing.

 Following an accident in the Engineering section of the Enterprise, legendary Starfleet investigator Admiral Norah Satie (portrayed by Jean Simmons) comes on board.
 A Klingon spy has already been found out by the crew, but the Admiral is there to find out if there are more people involved.

 What follows turns into a modern-day witch-hunt.
 In her quest for alleged saboteurs, Satie rolls over everything and everyone in her path, with little regard for human rights or whether one small lie makes a person a traitor.

-As circumstantial evidence is mounted, she turns her attentions to a young ensign, Simon Tarses (portrayed by Spencer Garrett).
+As circumstantial evidence is mounted, she turns her attention to a young ensign, Simon Tarses (portrayed by Spencer Garrett).
 While he is under questioning, Satie’s Betazoid assistant uses his psychic powers and later announces that the young man is lying.
 It is then learned that there is Romulan in his bloodline.
 Does this automatically make him guilty of being a traitor and a saboteur?

-In Satie’s eyes it does.
+In Satie’s eyes, it does.

 Villains who cloak themselves in good deeds are hard to spot…